 1. Click the blue (i) icon next to the device name and then click “Erase iPhone” to delete the data.

 2. Confirm you want to delete all of the data on the iPhone, iPod or iPad by tapping the “Erase All Data” button.
 Once you do this all of the data will be deleted completely.
 Forever.
 So make sure this what you really want to do

 In some circumstances you may wish to delete the data so you can restore it.
 For example if you have forgotten the passcode and you don’t have access to a computer with iTunes you could remote wipe, then restore the data to remove the passcode.

 3. When the delete starts you will notice the device will disappear from ‘Find my iPhone’ and no longer appear on the map showing that the remote delete worked.

 Your iPhone, iPod or iPad will now be completely wiped, with all of your personal data removed – leaving no trace of you as the original owner.
 When you perform a remote delete your device will still remain locked with your Apple ID and password so it can’t be used by anyone else.

-Remotely deleting the iPod, iPhone or iPad data means it will no longer appear in Find My iPhone therefore it should be considered a last resort when you are absolutely certain you won’t get the iPad or iPhone back due to theft or loss.
+Remotely deleting the iPod, iPhone or iPad data means it will no longer appear in Find My iPhone, therefore, it should be considered a last resort when you are absolutely certain you won’t get the iPad or iPhone back due to theft or loss.